seekwhencer/icecast-mpd-mpc-node/VAGRANT.md

 config.vm.synced_folder "CHANGE/ME", "/data/audio", id: "audio-folder", owner: "vagrant", group: "vagrant", mount_options: ["dmode=775,fmode=664"]
 ```

 Then you can run it:

 ```bash
 # run it
 vagrant up
 ```

+> HINT: after a machine reboot (`sudo reboot now`), on windows it could be that all shared folder are not mounted.
+> For that, enter: `vagrant reload`

 ### Done